microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-01.md

 1. Start the service by typing in the `dotnet run` command in the terminal window.

-   *If you receive an error here, please double-check whether or not you have installed all the [prerequisites](../README.md#Prerequisites) for the workshop!*
+   *If you receive an error here, please double-check whether or not you have installed all the [prerequisites](../README.md#Prerequisites)*

 Now you can test whether you can call the VehicleRegistrationService.
 You can do this using a browser, CURL or some other HTTP client.
 But there is a convenient way of testing RESTful APIs directly from VS Code (using the REST Client extension VS Code):